Cleaning With Sodium Percarbonate – Everything To Know

 • Got a dirty or stinky fridge?
 To kill mould and mildew and tackle food stains, again, mix half a tablespoon of sodium percarbonate with 250 ml of warm water.
 Next, decant the solution into a spray bottle.
 Spray your fridge and let the solution stand for around 15 minutes.
 Then rinse and wipe down with a damp cloth.

 • If you have any fridge cleaning solution left, then this same solution can also be used as a general cleaning spray to naturally clean and deodorise your kitchen.
 Simply spray, allow to sit for 15 minutes, and then rinse and wipe down with a damp cloth.
+Avoid using it on marble, quartz, granite, or similar stone surfaces.

 Living Room